-I realized this was the unease I have been feeling.
+I realized this was part of the unease I have been feeling.
 The loss of belonging.
 Which led to the fear of never belonging.

-Which, I would bet, is a feeling all humans feel regardless of their ages.
+This fear, I assume, is something all humans feel regardless of their ages.
 Regardless of their “stage in life.”